-ATTRACT, TRAIN AND RETAIN by Doug Gould, Worship MD
+ATTRACT, TRAIN AND RETAIN OUT OF THE PROPERTY OF THE PROPERTY by Doug Gould, Worship MD

-THERE ARE A LOT OF CONSIDERATIONS AFTER DECIDING TO IMPROVE, replace or install a new audio system.
-Sound systems are made up of many parts, and the weakest link can negatively affect the whole.
-In many cases, that weakest link is often not gear but people - those charged with operating the system.
+THERE ARE A LOT OF CONSIDERATIONS AFTER DECIDING TO IMPROVE, REPLACE OR INSTALL A NEW AUDIO SYSTEM

+Sound systems are made up of many parts and the weakest link can negatively affect the whole.
+In many cases, that weakest link is often not gear but people - the ones charged with operating the system.

-In this guide, I hope to provide you with an understanding of the elements of church sound systems, the different environments in which they will be used, and the skill level required to operate them.
+In this guide, I hope to provide you with an understanding of the elements of church sound systems, the different environments in which they will be used, and the level of skill required to operate them.